knaw-huc/iisg-metadata-overviews/README.md

 3. Generating overviews of the existing fields and their contents.
 4. Querying the content of specific Marc field(s) (unique values, data types, etc.),

 The main users of this repository are the cataloguer(s) of the IISG.
+For general users of the IISG's metadata, there are other systems for searching and querying, such as: https://iisg.amsterdam, https://druid.datalegend.net/IISG/iisg-kg and https://datasets.iisg.amsterdam/.

 ## Instructions